 Courses offered at a particular campus in a specified time frame can be identified using the Schedule of Courses.
 In the Semester field choose Summer and in the Campus field select the desired location.
 Click on Additional Search Criteria, in the Starts At or After field, enter the first day of the desired session (listed on the Academic Calendar).
 In the Ends On or Before field, enter the day classes end in the desired session.

 - Course Offerings

 Summer course schedule information for all Penn State campuses is available in the Schedule of Courses.
 To find out when the Schedule will be available, contact the Registrar's office at the campus of interest.
 Check Past Course Offerings in the Schedule of Courses or contact the department offering the course to determine availability.

 Special LEAP course offerings are available for students newly admitted for the summer session at the University Park campus.
 Search for available LEAP sections in the Schedule of Courses by choosing Summer (semester), University Park (campus), and LEAP (course subject).

 The pace of a summer session course is rapid and demanding.
 Generally, 1 credit per week of instruction is considered to be a reasonable load (i.e., 6 credits in the six-week session).
 However, each student's circumstances should be considered carefully.
 For example, the student who has other demands on his/her time or who is taking a very difficult course may want to schedule a lighter credit load.
 Students on internships or involved in independent study might be able to carry a heavier credit load.

 International students beginning in the summer must maintain full-time academic status.

-If student financial aid eligibility is a consideration, the student aid representative at his/her Penn State campus should be consulted when plans are made for summer enrollment.
+If a student would like to be considered for financial aid for summer, he/she should contact the student aid representative at his/her Penn State campus.
 Students can also access information about summer aid availability on the Office of Student Aid website.